taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 ```
 MaxWeight : Resolute.verifySCSReq1(MaximumWeight in kg)
 ```
-The claim function is assumed to have at least one parameter, the component instance that is automtaically passed as first parameter.
+The claim function is assumed to have at least one parameter, the component instance that is automatically passed as first parameter.
 The Resolute claim function may take additional parameters.

 The Resolute claim function is defined in a Resolute annex library.
 Our example function is defined as follows:
 ```